txlibre/fundraiser-tools/README.md

 These messages confirm the environment has been successfully built.

-### 2. Run Docker container to produce signatures
+### 2. Run Docker container to produce the signature

-You have now built a Docker image that can use the `gen-signatures.sh` script.
+You have now built a Docker image that can use the `gen-signature.sh` script.

 > **THIS STEP WILL REQUIRE TO INPUT YOUR SENSITIVE INFORMATION.
 WE SUGGEST TO DISCONNECT FROM ALL NETWORKS BEFORE CONTINUING.**

-To generate signatures issue this command and follow on screen instructions:
+To generate the signature issue this command and follow on screen instructions:

 ```sh
 docker run -it --rm tzlibre/cl-tools